 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
 Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
 On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like

 Many writers love the word “said.”
 They use it for every dialogue tag they can.
 But writers can overuse “said.”
 Reading “said” gives the reader nothing about the story.
 But there are other words that expand it, letting the reader know more about the characters and plot.
 These other dialogue tags include: Announced Boasted Commented … Continue reading Battles with the word “said”

-College is supposed to help me, right?
+College should be helping me, right?
 But why do I feel like it's holding me back?
-Instead of writing short stories to get my name out there, I'm writing essays over British poems in the Romantic era.
-Instead of editing my novel more, I'm learning about different Japanese grammar points.
-I'm not making connections … Continue reading Is college holding me back?
+Instead of writing short stories, I'm writing essays over British poems.
+Instead of editing my novel, I'm learning about different Japanese grammar points.
+I'm not making connections in the writing world.
+Instead, I'm worried about my two handwritten finals. … Continue reading Is college holding me back?

 When I was a child, I was on top of the world in the writing field.
 I was the only writer I knew.
 I edited my own work, which turned out to be me rewriting everything I already wrote.
 No one could beat me.
 My friends and family all smiled at my written work.
 They … Continue reading Best college professor